Blobanium/Loading-Timer/README.md

 Find us on [Modrinth](https://modrinth.com/mod/loading-timer) and [CurseForge](https://www.curseforge.com/minecraft/mc-mods/loading-timer)!

+## LTS

+This project is in LTS(Because i kinda ran out of ideas for this mod.), Feel free to submit suggestions for this mod as i'll will still work on other suggestions.

 ## What is this?

 This is my attempt at creating a mod using Fabric.
 All it does is shows you in logs or in a toast notification at startup how much time it took to load the Minecraft client.